 “When he instructed subjects to remember and recite a series of seven digits, their pupils grew steadily as the numbers were presented one by one and shrunk steadily as they unloaded the digits from memory.”

 The emotional, mental, and physiological state of one’s mind can all influence the size of our pupils.
 Perhaps our eyes are really the windows to our souls!

 How & Why Are Eyes Dilated By Your Eye Doctor?

 You might have had your eyes dilated by an optometrist during your regular eye exam.
-Dilating eye drops consist of a medication which relaxes the muscles in the iris that are responsible for constricting the pupils.
+Dilating eye drops consists of a medication that relaxes the muscles in the iris that are responsible for constricting the pupils.
 Eyes are dilated so the back of the eye can be examined more clearly.
 You likely have felt some stinging when the drops were first put into the eye, but this usually subsides fairly quickly.
 I would recommend having a numbing eye drop be put in first if you would like to reduce any pain associated with dilation drops.